divio/divio-cloud-docs/how-to/deploy-generic.rst

 The steps outline here will work for an application based on any suitable framework and language.
 We also have more detailed and specific guides that cover :ref:`Django <deploy-django>` and :ref:`Flask <deploy-flask>`.

-The exact steps you need to take will depend on your application and the language/framework it's written in - use this as a checklist to make sure that you have covered the key steps.

 ..  include:: /how-to/includes/deploy-common-prerequisites.rst

 ..  include:: /how-to/includes/deploy-common-dockerfile.rst